 Cote d'Ivoire belongs to the UN and most of its specialized agencies; the African Union; West African Economic and Monetary Union; ECOWAS; African Mauritian Common Organization; Council of Entente Communaute Financiere Africane; Non-aggression and Defense Agreement; Nonaligned Movement; African Regional Satellite Organization; InterAfrican Coffee Organizations; International Cocoa Organization; Alliance of Cocoa Producers; African, Caribbean and Pacific Countries; and Association of Coffee Producing Countries.
 Cote d'Ivoire also belongs to the European Investment Bank and the African Development Bank; it is an associate member of the European Union.

 U.S.-Ivoirian relations have traditionally been friendly and close.
 Some strain has resulted from the Section 508 restrictions on nonhumanitarian aid imposed on Cote d'Ivoire following the December 1999 coup.
 Because of Ivoirian governmental interference in the 2000 presidential elections, the Section 508 restrictions were not lifted.
-The U.S. participates in the international effort to assist Cote d'Ivoire in overcoming its current crisis, providing more than a quarter of the funding for the UN peacekeeping mission that helps to maintain the ceasefire.
-The U.S. has also provided modest economic support fund (ESF) assistance to promote democracy.
+New elections are scheduled in 2006.
+The U.S. participates in the international effort to assist Cote d'Ivoire in overcoming its current crisis, providing assistance--totaling about $9 million as of fall 2003--to the ECOWAS contingent helping to maintain the ceasefire.
 The U.S. is sympathetic to Cote d'Ivoire's desire for rapid, orderly economic development as well as its moderate stance on international issues.
-Bilateral U.S. Agency for International Development funding, with the exception of self-help and democracy and human rights funds, has been phased out, although Cote d'Ivoire continues to benefit to a limited extent from regional West African programs.
-The country remains a major beneficiary of U.S. assistance in combating HIV/AIDS, as it is one of 15 focus countries under the President's Emergency Plan for AIDS Relief (PEPFAR).
-With assistance under PEPFAR likely to total some $85 million in FY 2007, this is by far the largest U.S. assistance program in Cote d'Ivoire.
+Bilateral U.S. Agency for International Development funding, with the exception of self-help and democratization funds, has been phased out, although Cote d'Ivoire continues to benefit from regional West African programs.
+The country remains a major beneficiary of U.S. assistance in combating HIV/AIDS, as the Centers for Disease Control bases a large regional program in Abidjan.
 Ivoirian eligibility for the African Growth and Opportunity Act (AGOA) has been withdrawn, following the political impasse resulting from the 2002 rebellion.

 The U.S. and Cote d'Ivoire maintain an active cultural exchange program, through which prominent Ivoirian Government officials, media representatives, educators, and scholars visit the U.S. to become better acquainted with the American people and to exchange ideas and views with their American colleagues.
 This cooperative effort is furthered through frequent visits to Cote d'Ivoire by representatives of U.S. business and educational institutions, and by visits of Fulbright-Hays scholars and specialists in various fields.
 A new U.S. Embassy chancery compound opened in July 2005.